vsemi/VSEMI_TOF_320/readme.txt

   >> catkin_make

-Grant permission if running not under root:
+Grant permission if you did not re-mapping IMU under root (skip the step if IMU been re-mapped):

   # in case your IMU at ttyUSB0: